OrBin/gramhopper/CONTRIBUTING.md

 # Contributing to gramhopper
 Thanks for getting interested in contributing to gramhopper! :clap::clap:

-This document is a set of guidelines to help you contribute the project.
+This document is a set of guidelines to help you contribute.

 ## Reporting bugs
 Bug reports are the easiest contributions one can do, and maybe the most important ones.